molevol-ub/galeon/README.md

 ## 4. Example dataset

 An example to run GALEON can be found in `Example_data` folder.
 You enter to each Test directory (or copy it somewhere else) and run the commands described below.
+Remember to have the Galeon conda environment activated before running the commands.
+- All the example are solved, check this file [Solved_examples.tar.gz](https://github.com/molevol-ub/galeon/blob/main/GALEON_compressed_file/Solved_examples.tar.gz)

 ### 4.1.
 Test 1.
 Estimate g parameter